boazbk/tcs/lec_08_uncomputability.md

 :::  {.proof data-ref="haltonzero-thm"}
 The proof is by reduction from $HALT$.
 We will assume, towards the sake of contradiction, that  $HALTONZERO$ is computable by some algorithm $A$, and use this hypothetical algorithm $A$ to construct an algorithm $B$ to compute $HALT$, hence obtaining a contradiction to [halt-thm](){.ref}.
+(As discussed in [defalgsec](){.ref}, following our "eat your cake and have it too" paradigm, we just use the generic name "algorithm" rather than worrying whether we model them as Turing machines, NAND-TM programs, NAND-RAM, etc.; this makes no difference since all these models are equivalent to one another.)

 Since this is our first proof by reduction from the Halting problem, we will spell it out in more details than usual.
 Such a proof by reduction consists of two steps: